 After leaving Chatham, Route 66 travelers will continue south watching for Snell Road to access historic alignments of old Route 66.
 At 5029 Snell Road is Becky’s Barn, a Route 66 snack shop, information center, and antique store.
 They have a unique collection of antiques and collectibles as well as a recreated vintage-style snack shop, and interesting Route 66 memorabilia.
 Be sure to sign their guest book during your visit, which is known as the “cool bus,” — yes, a real bus, where you sign your name on the inside.

-Just in front of Becky’s Barn is the bypassed brick portion of old Route 4 that is is listed in the National Register of Historic Places.
+Just in front of Becky’s Barn is the bypassed brick portion of old Route 4 that is listed in the National Register of Historic Places.

 This segment includes well-preserved examples of Route 66’s early years in Illinois, illustrating early highway era construction methods, serving as part of Route 66 until 1930, when the realignment of the Route 66 south of Springfield rerouted traffic to the less populated eastern side through Litchfield in order to speed up the flow of traffic by avoiding as many towns as possible.

 After Route 66 was realigned in 1930, this section briefly reverted to its State Route 4 designation before being abandoned in a 1932 relocation of the State road.
 About 1.5 miles of the section, known as the Auburn Brick Road, was incorporated into the 1932 modifications and resurfaced with brick at the same time.